CURRENT AS OF JANUARY 2020

 - Due to very limited staff, we ask that renters bring sanitizing wipes with them to clean the tables/seats prior to use as we are unable to ensure they can be cleaned between guests use.

 - The playgrounds, restrooms, outdoor sand volleyball courts, and outdoor basketball courts (if applicable) at all parks have reopened for use.
 When using the playground equipment, we strongly recommend washing your hands and/or using hand sanitizer before and after playing on the equipment.
-Please note that Oak Street Park remains closed due to construction on the .
+Please note that Oak Street Park remains closed (with the exception of the basketball court only) due to construction on the restroom facility.

 - Pavilion reservations can be made online or in-person only.